 A number of issues influence the budget:

 - Earthquakes in the North of the Netherlands due to the extraction of natural gas, forcing the government to reduce the production.

 - The recent climate agreement that was signed in the Netherlands focused on reducing greenhouse gas emissions by 49% by 2030 compared to the emissions in 1990.

 - A lawsuit was instigated by NGO Urgenda, forcing the government to reduce the greenhouse gas emissions up to 25% by the end of 2020 compared to the emissions in 1990.

 In light of these developments, the government announced the following measures.

 Climate change mitigation

 Due to the increasing cases of extreme weather, climate change adaptation has become an important topic.
 Cities have to deal with instances of extreme rainfall on the one hand and on the other hand, dry periods causing low water in waterways.
-To counter these effects, government introduced measures to improve rainwater collection systems.
-Additionally, millions have been set aside for deepening the Waal river to ensure the accessibility throughout the year.
+To counter these effects, the government introduced measures to improve rainwater collection systems.
+Additionally, millions have been set aside for deepening the Waal river to ensure accessibility throughout the year.

 The role of hydrogen in the Netherlands